Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Flow matching on

 where $t \sim \mrm{unif}(0,1),s_0 \sim p_0,s_1 \sim p_1$ and ${\wh s_0 \sim (\Pi_{\mc{M}})_{\sharp} p_0},\wh s_1 \sim (\Pi_{\mc{M}})_{\sharp} p_1$. \end{corollary}

-Corollary~\ref{cor:cfm-approximation-ds} and Proposition~\ref{prop:cfm-objective-equivalence} motivate to perform flow matching directly on the latent spaces $\mc{M}$ and $\mc U$, respectively.
-Accordingly, we choose as target distribution $\wh p_1 = (\Pi_{\mc{M}})_\sharp p_1$, i.e.~the Bregman projection of the data distribution $p_1$ to the GPCA subspace $\mc{M}$.
-This ensures that the natural parameter approximations $\wh \theta$ are located in the subspace $\mc{M}$.
+Corollary~\ref{cor:cfm-approximation-ds} and Proposition~\ref{prop:cfm-objective-equivalence} motivate performing flow matching directly on the latent spaces $\mc{M}$ and $\mc U$, respectively.
+Accordingly, we choose as target distribution $\wh p_1 = (\Pi_{\mc{M}})_\sharp p_1$, i.e.~the Bregman projection of the data distribution $p_1$ onto the GPCA subspace $\mc{M}$.
+This ensures that the natural parameter approximations $\wh \theta$ lie in the subspace $\mc{M}$.
+In practice, we address assumption~\eqref{eq:assumption-approximation} for $i=1$ when minimizing the GPCA objective \eqref{eq:loss-gpca-e_reg}.
+We refer to Section~\ref{sec:Experiments} and Appendix~\ref{appendix:gpca-empirical-performance} for empirical examples.
+We address the assumption for $i=0$ by choosing the reference distribution to be supported on $\mc M \subset \mc S_c^n$.

-Regarding the assumptions \eqref{eq:wd}, we note that this corresponds to our working hypothesis \eqref{eq:eps-assumption} for the data distribution $p_1$.
-For the reference distribution we choose a normal distribution on the latent space, namely

-The covariance matrix $V^\T V$ is symmetric and positive semidefinite and ensures that $p_0$ is only supported on $\mc{M}$.
-This implies $\wh p_0 = (\Pi_{\mc{M}})_\sharp p_0 = p_0$ and ensures that other assumption for $p_0$ in \eqref{eq:wd}.
-We argue that in practice the surrogate distribution $\wh p_1$ provides a good approximation of the data distribution $p_1$.
-It is shown empirically in Section~\ref{sec:Experiments}, cf.~Figure~\ref{fig:rec-error}, that high-dimensional datasets can be represented exactly, in the sense that

-which entails significant dimensionality reduction.
-Furthermore, we demonstrate empirically in Section~\ref{sec:fm-exp} that the assumption of Corollary~\ref{cor:cfm-approximation-ds} can be fulfilled in different scenarios of practical relevance, such that flow matching can be effectively performed on the low-dimensional GPCA $\mc{M}$-space. \\[0.1cm] We refer to Appendix \ref{sec:app-proofs-fm} for the proofs.